 There are two different sets of lymph nodes at the elbow, the superficial and deep cubital nodes.
 They are above the medial epicondyle.
 The superficial cubital nodes drain the medial side of the hand and the forearm.
 The deep cubital nodes drain the elbow joint itself.
 The efferent vessels travel more proximal and drain into the axillary lymph nodes before entering the thoracic duct on the left side and the right lymphatic duct on the right side.

 Anteriorly, the elbow joint is innervated by branches of the median, radial, and musculocutaneous nerves.
 Posteriorly, the elbow joint receives innervation by branches of the ulnar nerve.
+The anterolateral aspect of the elbow capsule is innervated by branches of the radial nerve which is where the annular ligament is located.

 The muscles crossing the elbow joint are subdivided into the flexors and extensors.